Discover Sheffield is our national sustained engagement programme for students living outside the Sheffield City Region.

 - Are a student with a declared disability

-- Have individual circumstances that mean they will need to overcome other barriers to learning/progression.
-(We will assess this element on an individual basis, based on the information provided by the school)
+- Have individual circumstances meaning they will need to overcome other barriers to learning/progression

 The expansion of this widening participation programme has been made possible following a very generous donation made by the Law Family Charitable Foundation (LFCF).
 For further information please click here.